 Welcome to the Multicultural Music Group.
 We are proud to be entering our eighteenth year of service for the New York City youth and general community in 2013-14.

-There are new and exciting projects in the works for this year.
-We would like to welcome The Elias Bernstein intermediate school 7 to our roster.
-IS 7 is located in Staten Island and is home to an eighty piece orchestra.
+There are new and exciting projects in our programs for this year.
+In the Symphonic Youth Program (SYP), we would like to welcome IS 345 “The Castle School” to our roster of instrumental music programs in NYC.
+IS 345 is located in the Lower East Side and is home to a fifty piece orchestra.

-This year, the MMG will serve over nine hundred students directly and over 9,000, indirectly through classes, workshops, field trips and presentations.
-Our mission still aims high for cultural understanding.
-The use of our most effective tool: a combination of global history, music performance and aesthetic reflection, help our students to improve their academic achievement, music proficiency, affective skills, and social justice awareness.
+This year, the SYP will serve over nine hundred and fifty students directly and over 9,000, indirectly through classes, workshops, field trips and presentations.
+Our mission still aims high for cultural understanding, social skill development and academic achievement.
+Through the use of our most effective curricular tool: a combination of global history, music performance and aesthetic reflection, we have helped our students to improve their academic achievement, music proficiency, affective skills, and social justice awareness.

 Our staff, faculty and board members welcomes everyone to an exciting year of activities.
 We look forward for a continuation of success and growth.